- Microdermabrasion is a form of physical exfoliation that is safe for all skin tones and types.

 Is Microdermabrasion Safe?

-Microdermabrasion is considered a safe cosmetic procedure for patients of all skin types and colors.
-Though it physically exfoliates the skin’s outer layer, it does so without damaging the epidermis.
-Because the epidermis isn’t compromised, there are no long-term complications arising from microdermabrasion.
+Microdermabrasion is considered a safe cosmetic procedure for all skin types and tones.
+Although it physically exfoliates the skin’s outer layer, it does so without damaging the epidermis.
+Because the epidermis isn’t compromised, there are no long-term complications arising from this procedure.

 As a noninvasive procedure, patients do not need to be sedated or anesthetized before treatment.